DReichLab/cTools/README.md

 - The count of columns in .geno file is the count of individuals in .ind file.
 From left to right, each column of .geno corresponds to one individual (from top to bottom) in .ind file.
 - The count of lines in .geno file is the count of SNP sites in .snp file.
 Each line of .geno corresponds to one line in .snp file.
 - Each number in .geno denotes the count of base alleles (the allele of the 5th column of .snp file) of the corresponding individual at the corresponding SNP site.
+- The number is the count of the allele in the 5th column of the .snp file.
+For example, if the .snp file is example.snp, for the 1st snp locus, '0' means homozygous T, '2' means homozygous C.

 ###4. .dblist